 Perhaps this is not yet a strong competitor in the market, but conceptually solar tiles have a huge potential.
-In the near future, since nanotechnology increases efficiency, the idea of using roofing and producing solar energy will make more sense.
+Shortly, since nanotechnology increases efficiency, the idea of using roofing and producing solar energy will make more sense.

-There is a product that must offer the same electricity as conventional PV panels, and attach directly to roof farms, eliminating the need for plating and roofing materials.
+A product must offer the same electricity as conventional PV panels and attach directly to roof farms, eliminating the need for plating and roofing materials.

-By replacing plating and roofing, this can potentially provide a net saving on the roof when building a new home, before you even be able to complete the house.
+By replacing plating and roofing, can potentially provide a net saving on the roof when building a new home before you can complete the house.
 If the rumors are true, then you can use both solar tiles and existing panels.
 Stay tuned for more details later.

 We invite you to visit our other site, EPLAN.HOUSE, where you will find 4,000 selected house plans from around the world in various styles, as well as recommendations for building a house.